freemanfinicum/freemanfinicum.github.io/README.md

 Welcome Everyone to the Crypto-Currencies Open your free Accounts links Webpage :)

-I bring this forth in honor of Connor...
+I bring this forth in honor of Connor Reidhead...

+In honor of Connor- New Update:  All Artist can now open their own free accounts on blockchain

+<a href="https://soundac.io/" target="_blank">Soundac-  A Proven Platform For Autonomous Royalty Payments</a>

+<a href="https://peertracks.com/" target="_blank">PeerTracks-  Free Music Streaming</a>

 <a href="https://coinmarketcap.com/all/views/all/" target="_blank">The Bible of Crypto-Currency Markets- coinmarketcap.com</a>